-Summer is finally descending on Europe and I can practically smell the mojitos which are calling my name as I relax on the beach of some far off country.
+Summer is finally descending on Europe and we can practically smell the mojitos.

-If you haven't experienced a European summer yet then 2016 is the year.
+If you haven't experienced a European summer yet then this is the year.
 With low cost flights and convenient inter-rail passes, travelling Europe has never been cheaper nor easier.

 But, alas, where to go on this hugely diverse continent?